reeddunkle/Backtrack_Robot/README.md

 There are obstacles!

-To implement this, I let the user enter how many obstacles, and randomly disperse them throughout the game board.
+To implement this, the user enters a number of obstacles to be randomly dispersed throughout the game board.

 Installation